9:00am, 8th Mar 2018 - 3:00pm, 8th Mar 2018

 Schools can Register their Teachers using the Workshop Registration Form below.
 Payment can be via credit card (preferred) or Invoice.

-- Payment is required prior to the date of the Professional Development Workshop in order to secure attendance and is not refundable.
+- Payment is required prior to the date of the Professional Development Workshop in order to secure attendance.

 - This workshop contributes to the 10 Queensland College of Teachers continuing Professional Development Requirements.
 You will receive a certificate on the day of event.